Wisconsin Salaried Employees Laws

 Overtime compensation for salaried employees is calculated at one and a half times (1.5x) the regular rate of pay.
 The regular rate, which varies for salaried employees depending on their weekly work hours, factors into this calculation.

-If a salary covers straight-time wages for all hours worked, employers are required to pay an additional half time for hours worked beyond 40 in a week.
+If a salary covers straight-time wages for all hours worked, employers are required to pay an additional half-time for hours worked beyond 40 in a week.

-For instance, if a non-exempt employee has a $500 weekly salary and works 50 hours in a week, the regular rate is determined by dividing the salary ($500) by the hours worked (50), yielding $10.00.
+For instance, if a non-exempt employee has a $500 weekly salary and works 50 hours a week, the regular rate is determined by dividing the salary ($500) by the hours worked (50), yielding $10.00.

 To compute overtime pay, the regular rate is halved ($10.00 divided by 2, making it $5.00), and this value is then multiplied by the 10 overtime hours, resulting in $50.
 Therefore, the total gross wages for the week, inclusive of overtime, would amount to $550 ($500 salary plus $50 in overtime pay).